-Despite being legal, readily available and socially acceptable, alcohol is an incredibly dangerous drug that’s responsible for more deaths across the UK and Ireland than any other, from heroin and cocaine to opiates and marijuana.
+Despite being legal, readily available and socially acceptable, alcohol is an incredibly dangerous drug that’s responsible for more deaths across the UK and Ireland than any other.
+And that’s including heroin, cocaine, opiates and marijuana.

 In 2017, there were 7,697 alcohol-specific deaths in the UK, or 12.2 per 100,000 people.
 This is almost double the 1991 rate of 6.9 deaths per 100,000 people.
 These deaths were most common among females between 55 and 59 years old, and males from 60 to 64.

-Alcohol-related deaths occur to men more than double as often as women, with the average between 2001 and the present being 16.8 deaths per 100,000 people for men, and 8 deaths per 100,000 people for women.
+Alcohol-related deaths occur in men more than twice as often as women, with the average between 2001 and the present being 16.8 deaths per 100,000 people for men, and 8 deaths per 100,000 people for women.

 The annual cost to the UK as a whole (not just the NHS) increases to between 1.3% and 2.7% of the UK GBP (between £21 billion and £52 billion) according to Public Health England.